rkumar/rbcurse-core/README.md

       `rvm docs generate-ri`
      I have improved this demo and released it as the gem 'ribhu' (ri browser).

+## Tutorial

+I have begun work on a tutorial (as of 2014-03-22).
+See <https://github.com/rkumar/rbcurse-tutorial/>

 ## See also

 * rbcurse-extras - <http://github.com/rkumar/rbcurse-extras/>